nepfaff/robot_payload_id/README.md

 *Hint:* Run on multiple cores using `--num_workers`.
 When using multiple workers, using `--log_level ERROR` is needed for nice progress bars.

+*Note:* It is recommended to design trajectories without considering reflected inertia and joint friction as this seems to lead to better results, even when identifying these parameters later on.

 ### Use a Fourier series trajectory as an initial guess for BSpline trajectory optimization

 First, convert the optimized Fourier series trajectory into a BSpline trajectory: